meffie/molecule-proxmox/README.rst

 Molecule Proxmox Plugin
 ***********************

-This is an experimental Ansible Molecule Driver plugin to manage instances on a `Proxmox VE`_ hypervisor cluster.
+This is an Ansible Molecule Driver plugin to manage instances on a `Proxmox VE`_ hypervisor cluster.
 Only virtual machines are supported at this time.
-Proxmox containers will be supported in a future release.

 Requirements
 ============